Position

 • Bachelor's degree in Logistics, Transportation, or a related field.

-• Minimum of 5 years of experience in transportation management or a similar role.
+• Minimum of 5 years of experience in transportation management.

-• Strong knowledge of transportation regulations and industry standards.
+• Strong knowledge of transportation regulations and safety standards.

 • Excellent analytical and problem-solving skills.